I fell in love with cruising before my first child was born, so when we started having kids, taking them with us was a natural fit.

 Booking two cabins might sound expensive, but I've found booking two smaller connecting cabins is around the same price as a single larger cabin.
 This is especially true when comparing it against a suite.

-I can't recommend enough to book two connecting cabins when you're cruising with kids so you can a full bathroom for them.
-The shower alone is worth it, given how my girls use the shower as karaoke room, makeup studio, and sauna.
+I can't recommend enough to book two connecting cabins when you're cruising with kids so you can have a full bathroom for them.
+The shower alone is worth it, given how my girls use the shower as a karaoke room, makeup studio, and sauna.

-I would caution against booking adjoining rooms, because having the common door in-between that comes with a connecting room is well worth it.
+I would caution against booking adjoining rooms because having the common door in-between that comes with a connecting room is well worth it.